wnfs-wg/spec/spec/private-wnfs.md

 #### 3.1.6.2 Snapshot Key

 Snapshot Keys grant access to a single revision snapshot of that node and its children, but no other revisions forward or backward.
-They MUST be derived from the [Temporal Key](#3161-temporal-key) by hashing it with SHA3.
+They MUST be derived from the [Temporal Key](#3161-temporal-key) by hashing it using Blake3's `derive_key` protocol with the context string `wnfs/snapshot key deriv from temporal`.

 ### 3.1.7 Read Hierarchy